jeffersonnnn/ZEclipse/docs/TEMPORAL_OBFUSCATION.md

-# Temporal Obfuscation in BlackoutSOL
+# Temporal Obfuscation in ZEclipse

 ## Overview

-Temporal obfuscation is a critical privacy enhancement for the BlackoutSOL protocol that prevents timing correlation attacks and significantly increases the effective anonymity set size.
+Temporal obfuscation is a critical privacy enhancement for the ZEclipse protocol that prevents timing correlation attacks and significantly increases the effective anonymity set size.
 By introducing controlled randomness in transaction timing, this feature makes it substantially more difficult for observers to link transfers across multiple hops or to identify related transactions.

 ## Core Components